TILLAMOOK FALL 2025

 Salt and pepper, to taste

-1. Whisk yogurt, garlic, olive oil, lemon juice, and water together until smooth.
+1. Whisk yogurt or sour cream, garlic, lemon juice, water, and olive oil together until smooth.

 2. Season with salt and pepper.
 Taste and adjust if needed.